-One of the ways we raise funds for our vital work is through face-to-face fundraising: speaking to people on the street, at their doors and in private sites such as shopping centres.
+One of the ways we raise funds for our vital work is through face-to-face fundraising: speaking to people on the street and in private sites such as shopping centres.

 Face-to-face fundraising is an opportunity for our fundraisers to explain our work in person, and for our supporters to ask any questions they have immediately.
 It also means we can speak with people who may not otherwise have heard about our work.

 Our fundraisers speak to members of the public about setting up regular donations through Direct Debit.
 Supporters who give on a long term basis like this are really valuable to Save the Children as they enable us to plan and budget.

 Frequently asked questions about face-to-face fundraising.